 Young Persons' Lecture Competition

-Sponsored by the Institute of Materials, Minerals and Mining, with support from The Worshipful Company of Armourers & Brasiers, the Young Persons' Lecture Competition invites students and professionals up to the age of 28 to deliver a short lecture on a materials, minerals, mining, packaging, clay technology and wood science related subject.
+Sponsored by the Institute of Materials, Minerals and Mining, with support from The Armourers and Brasiers' Company, the Young Persons' Lecture Competition invites students and professionals up to the age of 28 to deliver a short lecture on a materials, minerals, mining, packaging, clay technology and wood science related subject.

 Candidates compete in a series of heats organised by local affiliated societies of the Institute, from which six regional candidates are selected to compete in the national final.
 The YPLC is organised by the Institute's Local Affairs Board.

-The 2016 Young Persons’ Lecture Competition (YPLC) final was held on Wednesday 20 April at the Armourers’ Hall, London.
-Competitors were 28 or under on 1 June 2016 and gave a lecture of 15 minutes on a topic related to materials, minerals, mining, packaging, clay technology and wood science and engineering.
+The 2020 Young Persons’ Lecture Competition (YPLC) final will be held on Wednesday 29 April at the Armourers’ Hall, London.
+Competitors are 28 or under on 1 June 2020 and give a lecture of 15 minutes on a topic related to materials, minerals, mining, packaging, clay technology and wood science and engineering.

-This year's final was sponsored by The Worshipful Company of Armourers & Brasiers the Midland Institute of Mining Engineers and the East Midlands Materials Society.
+The final will be sponsored by The Worshipful Company of Armourers & Brasiers, The East Midlands Materials Society (EMMS) and the Midland Institute of Mining Engineers (MIME).

 For further information, contact Efi Fragkou.

 YPLC Rules & Judging and Entry Form